 In addition, higher level leaders have the power to appoint lower-level leaders.
-Through proper selection, such leaders can put agents into councils who will chastise them, repeatedly propose resolutions desired by higher levels, and who will shape the character of what kind of member can be the representative.
+Through proper selection, such leaders can put agents into councils who will chastise them, repeatedly propose resolutions desired by higher levels, and who will shape

 Rule 23.
 An order sized church may adopt a resolution adding an additional rule beyond this one.
 Once adopted, this special rule cannot be changed and it has the same status as the rest of this Charter for the duration of the church.
 It is superior to all resolutions, no matter how recent, though it is subordinate to the first 23 rules of the Charter where there is conflict.
 Rule 24 can also allow compatible extension of the Rationale.